Shane Doan announces retirement from NHL after 21 years in Arizona

-While the Coyotes franchise epitomized volatility for years, Shane Doan was the one pillar of stability over more than two decades.
+"When you think of loyal, tough, strong, leader, character, teammate, all those words come to mind when you think of Shane," said Don Maloney.

+"I think it's such a credit to who he is as a person that through thick and thin, through some very difficult times he stood up and said, 'I'm not going anywhere.
+This works here.
+This is a great franchise.
+This is a great place to live.
+We can make it work here."'

-Doan announced his retirement Wednesday morning, less than three months after the NHL club decided not to offer the 40-year-old a contract for the 2017-18 season.
+Doan retired from the NHL on Wednesday morning, less than three months after the Coyotes decided not to offer the 40-year-old a contract for the 2017-18 season.

 The Alberta native, who played his entire 21-season career with the Arizona Coyotes, is the franchise leader in games played, goals, assists, points, power-play goals and game-winning markers.
-He was drafted seventh overall by the Winnipeg Jets in 1995 with the club shuffling off to the desert one year later.
+He was drafted seventh overall by the Winnipeg Jets in 1995, playing one season in the Manitoba capital before the team shuffled off to the desert.

-Instability has plague the franchise with ownership and relocation troubles lingering in the background.
+Instability has plagued the franchise with ownership and relocation troubles lingering in the background.
 But the Coyotes could always count on Doan, who was among the longest-serving captains in NHL history after taking over from Teppo Numminen in 2003.

+Maloney said he came to view Doan as a partner in managing the franchise through turbulent times, which included bankruptcy in 2009.
+He offered a soothing voice in the dressing room for teammates and a recruiting hand to wary free agents.
+Above all, Doan chose to stay with the Coyotes through uncertainty, often for less money.

+"His first thought in anything that was done — off the ice, on the ice — is how does it affect this team, how does it my teammates and then well down the line, how does it affect me?
+And I think that's what you want in a captain, to be constantly thinking of team and how to make things better," said Maloney, who served as the team's GM from 2007 to 2016 and is now a member of the Calgary Flames front office.

 A two-time all star, Doan scored at least 20 goals in 13 seasons and topped 50 points 11 times with a career high of 78 points in the 2007-08 season.
 He won the King Clancy Memorial trophy for leadership on and off the ice in 2010 and the Mark Messier Leadership award in 2012.